 These are the top 10 qualifications to look for when interviewing automation engineering companies.
-Consider this your “job description” and use it as a guide for finding talented vendors.
 If you want an automation integrator that cares about your project outcome as much as you do, these are the questions you should ask.

-1) Does the project scope match integrator expertise areas?
+1) Does your project scope match the integrator’s expertise areas?

-This first one actually starts with you.
-To get an integrator that can meet your needs you first need a clear definition of those needs, usually a project scope.
-If you don’t know all the scope details yet, that’s okay.
-Start by simply outlining the major systems affected and what end result you are aiming for.
+This first question is actually for you.
+Before you can find the perfect integrator you need to create a clear definition of your project scope.
+If you don’t have all of the scope details yet, that’s okay.
+Start by simply outlining the major systems that will be affected and what end result you are aiming for.

-If you want help developing your project scope, you can always call an automation integrator who can step in as a consultant first.
-A good automation engineering company can help you outline the project and, if necessary, point you to specific experts in areas outside their normal jurisdiction.
+If you want help developing your project scope, you can always call an automation integrator to step in as a consultant first.
+A good automation engineering company can help you outline the project scope and point you to specific experts in areas outside their normal jurisdiction if needed.